Angel Blog

 “We will be tested again once we return to our home base.
 After, we will quarantine at our home residence for a period of time.
 In addition, many of us will choose to use our earned leave.
 Once we are cleared, we will return to the base in order to begin our post deployment process.”

-A little perspective from other deployed service members
+A little perspective from other deployed Service Members

-Here are some additional experiences from service members who have been or are currently deployed during this pandemic.
+Here are some additional experiences from Service Members who have been or are currently deployed during this pandemic.

 Tabitha